Skip to content

 All logs go to stderr.
 Stdout is reserved for JSON-RPC communication.
 This means you can safely redirect logs without interfering with the MCP protocol.

-Released under the GPL-3.0-or-later License.
+Released under the Apache-2.0 License.